Anders Lindbäck

-Anders Lindbäck (born 3 May 1988) is a Swedish professional ice hockey goaltender who is currently playing with Brynäs IF of the Swedish Hockey League (SHL).
+Anders Lindbäck (born 3 May 1988) is a Swedish professional ice hockey goaltender who currently plays for Färjestad BK in the Swedish Hockey League (SHL).
 He has previously played for the Nashville Predators, Tampa Bay Lightning, Dallas Stars, Buffalo Sabres and Arizona Coyotes in the National Hockey League (NHL).

 Playing career

 Junior

 Lindbäck began his career with the Junior 18 Brynäs IF team in 2003 and played his first elite game in 2006.
 He was loaned out to the Uppsala-based team Almtuna IS of HockeyAllsvenskan for the duration of the 2007–08 season.